 - Use a sharp knife, score the skin into 1-inch strips, going only deep enough to break the skin, try not to cut too much into the fat, and definitely not into the meat.

-- Turn the pork meat side up, and sprinkle ¼ tsp salt evenly over the meat.
-Then sprinkle ½ tsp 5-spice powder and rub it evenly into the meat.
-Finally, sprinkle ¼ tsp ground white pepper and press it in.
+- Turn the pork meat side up, and sprinkle ¼ teaspoon salt evenly over the meat.
+Then sprinkle ½ teaspoon 5-spice powder and rub it evenly into the meat.
+Finally, sprinkle ¼ teaspoon ground white pepper and press it in.
 Be careful not to let any of the spices get onto the skin.

 - Place pork into a container and refrigerate, UNCOVERED, for at least 18 hours to dry out the skin.
 (I usually do it for 24, but 18 is the lowest I have personally gone and was still successful.
 I have seen other recipes say 12, but I have not tried this out myself).